mpragnarok/next-i18next-demo/Readme.md

 # NEXT-i18NEXT-DEMO

-This is a init set up project for next-i18next which implement with react.js and next.js.
+This is a init set up project for next-i18next which implement multi-languages setting with react.js and next.js.

 ## How to install and run